schmouk/PyRandLib/README.md

 **Well1024a** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'ECcuyer and Makoto Matsumoto in [6].
 This PRNG uses linear recurrence based on primitive characteristic polynomials associated with left- and right- shifts and xor operations to fastly evaluate pseudo-random numbers suites.

-It offers a long period of value 2^1024 - i.e. 2.68+308 - with short computation time and 32 integers memory consumption.
+It offers a long period of value 2^1024 - i.e. 2.68+308 - with short computation time and 32 integers 32-bits coded memory consumption.
 It escapes the zeroland at a fast pace.
 Meanwhile, it does not pass 4 of the *crush* and 4 of the *big-crush* tests of TestU01.